Infragistics/wpf-samples/README.md

 git clone https://github.com/Infragistics/wpf-samples.git
 ```

-# Ensure your targeting the Master Branch (not vnext) as may be targeting versions not yet publically available.
+# Ensure your targeting the Master Branch (not vnext)

+vnext may be targeting versions not yet publically available and will cause issues.

 # Running Samples Browser